skip to main content

 When the privacy of patient data is as critical as it is in healthcare, apps that control the release of prints to authorized users keep confidential documents in the right hands.
 As a bonus, these apps control costs as well by limiting unnecessary and accidental prints.

-IT solutions, such as admin tools, services and support round out some of the offerings to look for in healthcare technology.
+IT solutions, such as admin tools, services, and support, round out some of the offerings to look for in healthcare technology.
 Admin tools can help with device monitoring and configuration, driver distribution and user management, and reporting — all of which help save time and resources for already overburdened IT staff.
-The right technology partner can help to augment and manage IT initiatives, manage and monitor endpoints, and optimize security,
+The right technology partner can help to augment and manage IT initiatives, manage and monitor endpoints, and optimize security.

 Subscribe